A Bug's Life: Plot

 The ants finish constructing the fake bird.
 During the subsequent celebration, the Circus Bugs' old supervisor, P.T.
-Flea, arrives, seeking to rehire them and blowing their cover; the ants exile Flik and the Circus Bugs, and desperately try gathering food for a new offering.
-Hopper returns, sees the mediocre offering, and takes over the island.
+Flea, arrives, seeking to rehire them and blowing their cover; believing that the plan is doomed to fail, Atta foolishly advises Flik and the Circus Bugs to leave which Flik sadly does.
+The ants desperately try gathering food for a new offering.
+Hopper returns, sees the small offering, and takes over the island.
 He then demands the ants' own winter food supply, planning to execute the Queen afterward.
-Overhearing the plan, Dot persuades Flik and the Circus Bugs to return to Ant Island.
+Overhearing the plan from one of the grasshoppers, Dot persuades Flik and the Circus Bugs to return to Ant Island.

 After the Circus Bugs distract the grasshoppers long enough to rescue the Queen, Flik deploys the bird.
 It initially fools the grasshoppers, but P.T., who is also fooled, sets the bird on fire.
 Realizing the deception, Hopper has Flik publicly beaten and proclaims the ants are lowly life forms who live only to serve the grasshoppers.
-Flik asserts Hopper actually fears the colony, because he has always known what they are capable of.
-This inspires the ants and the Circus Bugs to fight back against the grasshoppers, driving all but Hopper and his brother Molt away.
+Flik asserts Hopper knowingly downplays the ant colony's strengths and capabilities.
+This inspires the ants and the Circus Bugs to fight back against the grasshoppers, driving all but Hopper and his affable brother Molt away.

 The ants shove Hopper into the circus cannon to shoot him off of the island, but rain suddenly begins to fall.
 In the ensuing chaos, Hopper frees himself from the cannon and abducts Flik.
 The Circus Bugs and Atta pursue, with the latter catching up to Hopper and rescuing Flik, who lures Hopper to the real bird's nest.
 Believing the bird is another fake, Hopper taunts it, until it grabs him and feeds him to its chicks.

 With the anthill now at peace, Flik improves his inventions to help gather food for the ants.
-Flik and Atta become a couple, and proceed to send Hopper's affable brother Molt and a few ants to help P.T. and the Circus Bugs on their new tour.
-Atta and Dot become the new Queen and Princess.
-The ants celebrate their victory and congratulate Flik as a hero.
+Flik and Atta become a couple.
+P.T. and the Circus Bugs begin their new tour with Molt as a strongman and some of the ants as acrobats.
+Atta and Dot become the new queen and princess, respectively.
+The ants celebrate their victory and congratulate Flik as a hero as Heimlich emerges from a cocoon with just butterfly wings as Francis and Manny carry him off.
 They then bid a fond farewell to the circus troupe.